Bjernson/aws-java-spring-dev-workshop/README.md

 - Java SDK 8, git client
 - Eclipse Oxygen 2
 - AWS plugin for Eclipse
+- AWS CLI in your development environment

 The installation time generally takes 10~30mins.
 Attendees should to prepare all installations for their developing environment before starting this workshop.

 <hr>

-## 1. Module-01 :  Web application - Building a first web application with Spring Boot
+## 1. Module-01 :  Web application - Building a first web application with Spring Boot (time duration : 30 mins)
 - This is a simple web application using Spring Boot and MySQL
 - Check module-01 application and run this application to check the application structure and it's execution.